Topics on topology and superstring theory: D-brane charges and K-theory - Part I

 \subsection{Linking the classifications}

-To summarize, we are trying to classify charges of D-branes in a compact euclidean space-time $S$.
-To achieve this, we can use cohomology or K-theory, with integer or rational coefficients, obtaining the possibilities showed in table \ref{fig:Classifications}.
+To summarize, we are trying to classify the charges of D-branes in a compact euclidean space-time $S$.
+In order to achieve this, we can use cohomology or K-theory, with integer or rational coefficients, obtaining the possibilities showed in table \ref{fig:Classifications}.

-In the rational case, as we have seen, there is a complete equivalence of the three approaches, since the three groups we consider, i.e. $\bigoplus_{2k}H^{2k}(S, \mathbb{Q})$, $K_{\mathbb{Q}}(S)$ and $\bigoplus_{2k}Q^{2k,\,0}_{\infty}(S)$ are all canonically isomorphic.
-Instead, in the integral case there are not such isomorphisms (the three groups are all different), and there is a strong asymmetry due to the fact that in the homological and AHSS classifications \emph{the gauge bundle and the gravitational coupling are not considered at all}, while they are of course taken into account in the Gysin map approach.
-Up to now we discussed the case of even-codimensional branes: that is because the Gysin map requires an even-dimensional normal bundle to be defined.
-We will discuss also the odd-dimensional case, considering the brane embedded in the suspension $S^{1}S$ of space-time, and the picture will be similar.
+In the rational case, as we have seen, there is a complete equivalence of the three approaches, since the three groups we consider, i.e.\ $\bigoplus_{2k}H^{2k}(S, \mathbb{Q})$, $K_{\mathbb{Q}}(S)$ and $\bigoplus_{2k}Q^{2k,\,0}_{\infty}(S)$ are canonically isomorphic.
+Instead, in the integral case there are no such isomorphisms (in general the three groups are all different), and there is a strong asymmetry due to the fact that in the homological and AHSS classifications \emph{the gauge bundle and the gravitational coupling are not considered at all}, while they are of course taken into account in the Gysin map approach.
+Up to now we discussed the case of even-codimensional branes: that is because the Gysin map requires an even-dimensional normal bundle in order to take value in $K(S)$.
+We will discuss also the odd-dimensional case, considering the group $K^{1}(S)$, and the picture will be similar.

-Since the integral approaches are not equivalent, we have to investigate the relations among them: it is clear how to link the cohomogical class and the AHSS class, since the second step of AHSS is exactly the cohomology.
-Since we have seen the link between Gysin map and Atiyah-Hirzebruch spectral sequence, we can also link these two approaches.
-In fact, let us consider a D$p$-brane $Y_{p}$ with world-volume $WY_{p} \subset S$ and gauge bundle $E \rightarrow WY_{p}$, and let $i: WY_{p} \rightarrow S$ be the embedding.
-We proved that $i_{!}(E) \in \Ker (K^{q}(S) \longrightarrow K^{q}(S^{q-1}))$ for $q = 10-(p+1)$, and that:
+Since the integral approaches are not equivalent, we have to investigate the relations among them: it is clear how to link the cohomological class and the AHSS class, since the second step of AHSS is exactly the cohomology.
+Having seen the link between the Gysin map and the Atiyah-Hirzebruch spectral sequence, we can also link these two approaches.
+In fact, let us consider a D$p$-brane world-volume $WY_{p} \subset S$ with gauge bundle $E \rightarrow WY_{p}$ of rank $q$, and let $i: WY_{p} \hookrightarrow S$ be the embedding.
+We have proven that $i_{!}(E) \in \Ker (K^{9-p}(S) \rightarrow K^{9-p}(S^{8-p}))$ and that: